giogonzo/fp-ts-ramda/README.md

 ### Currying

 All Ramda functions are "auto curried".
 Since an objective is to remain mostly API-compatible, translations must be curried too.
-This is a non-issue for `arity = 1` functions, where the main definition is exported directly (see e.g. `fromPairs.ts`).

-For `arity > 1` functions, there should be a non-exported, non-curried version of the function defined clearly at the top of the file.

-Then, the exported function should have a series of TS overloads making all the possible combinations of parameters well-typed, and be implemented using manual currying: see for instance `adjust.ts`.
+Each function should have a series of TS overloads making all the possible combinations of parameters well-typed, and be implemented using manual currying: see for instance `adjust.ts`.
 Manual currying is preferred in order to avoid compromising perf, but might be revisited in the future.

 ### Out of scope